charlotterepper/ink-note/README.md

 # InkNote
 ## Description
 InkNote is an application for creating and storing notes.
-With the help of Spring Security users can signup and login to read, edit or delete their personal notes. <br/>
+With the help of Spring Security users can sign up and log in to read, edit or delete their personal notes. <br/>
 <br/>For building this application the following technologies were used:
 * Java
 * Spring Boot